Policies

 Use and/or distribution of inappropriate images

-• Staff are aware that grooming children and young people on line are an offence in its own right and concerns about a colleague’s or others’ behaviour is reported (as above).
+- Staff are aware that grooming children and young people on line is an offence in its own right and concerns about a colleague's or others' behaviour are reported (as above).

 Further guidance

-NSPCC and CEOP Keeping Children Safe Online training: www.nspcc.org.uk/what-you-can-do/get-expert-training/keeping-children-safe-online-course/
+NSPCC and CEO?
+Keeping Children Safe Online training: www.nspcc.org.uk/what-you-can-do/get-expert-trainingtkeeping-children-safe-on line-course

 Policy statement